Frequently Asked Questions:

 Do I need to be in the US?

 No, but you need to be fluent in English, have an internet connection and be available by phone.
-This program is now on an international scale, though there are some limitations regarding schools who can have a student ambassador on their campuses.
+This program is now on an international scale, though there are some limitations regarding schools that can have a student ambassador on their campuses.

 How do student ambassadors collaborate?